International Citizens Insurance Logo

 6. Learn Earthquake and Tsunami Protocols

-Japan is located along the Pacific "Ring of Fire," an area known for frequent earthquakes due to the movement of tectonic plates.
+Japan lies along the Pacific “Ring of Fire,” an area known for frequent earthquakes due to tectonic plate movement.
 Earthquakes occur regularly in Japan, with around 1,500 tremors recorded yearly, though most are minor.

 After an earthquake, be aware of potential aftershocks and the possibility of tsunamis, especially if you’re near the coast.
 If you feel a strong tremor or hear tsunami warnings, immediately move to higher ground.